sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

   }
 ```

-I navigated to [sethsimmons.me](https://sethsimmons.me) and validated that the blog loaded up, and we were off to the
+I navigated to [sethsimmons.me](https://sethsimmons.me) and validated that the blog loaded up.
-races!

-[^1]: I had SSL certificates for very cheap with my domain purchase and used those, but for most people getting certs
-from [LetsEncrypt](https://letsencrypt.org/getting-started/) is a better choice all around.
+**Note: I had SSL certificates for very cheap with my domain purchase and used those, but for most people getting certs from [LetsEncrypt](https://letsencrypt.org/getting-started/) is a better choice all around.
+See ["Using Free Let’s Encrypt SSL/TLS Certificates with NGINX"](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) for more details on how to setup LetsEncrypt with NGINX.**

 ## Enabling native Tor support